Tre-VN/Haruma-ToolKit/README.md

 ## Author

 - Haruma
-- Special thanks to PeaID, Sarah Lydia
+- Special thanks to PeaID, Sarah Lydia for Vietnamese Translation
+- Vitaliy100 for Russian translation

 #### Source code
 The source code is there but only for html and css, the scripts are crypted.